losizm/little-security/README.md

 applied to a restricted operation.

-A `SecurityContext` establishes a pattern in which a restricted operation is performed only if its required permissions are granted.
-Otherwise, a `SecurityViolation` is raised.
+A `SecurityContext` establishes a pattern in which a restricted operation is performed only if its required permissions are granted; otherwise, a `SecurityViolation` is raised.

 ### Security in Action